The Government Will Pay $70m In A Case Brought By 1,905 Manus Island Detainees

 "Our voices have never been listened to, but today we are finally being heard and I hope everyone’s suffering can be over as quickly as possible.”

-The plaintiff alleged that detainees suffered serious physical and psychological injuries, as a result of the conditions in which they were held on Manus Island in the period.
-During that time there were riots at the detention centre in February 2014, in which one detainee was killed and dozens were seriously injured.
+The plaintiff alleged that detainees suffered serious physical and psychological injuries as a result of the conditions in which they were held on Manus Island in the period.
+During that time there were riots at the detention centre (February 2014) in which one detainee was killed and dozens were seriously injured.

-A second claim for false imprisonment was added to the action in 2016 after the PNG supreme court ruled that the detention of asylum seekers on Manus Island was unlawful and in breach of that nation's constitution.
+A second claim for false imprisonment was added to the action in 2016 after the PNG Supreme Court ruled that the detention of asylum seekers on Manus Island was unlawful and in breach of that nation's constitution.

 The terms of the settlement have not been disclosed or agreed upon by a judge.